Deva7/Python-bulk-email-sender/README.md

 # Data
 Make Sure to Include the required files,
-  - Emails list
-Replace the email template data
+  - Emails list (replace the email template data)